erikdubois/AntergosI3/README.md

 Select the bluetooth icon in the bottom right corner.
 We trust it is there because of the blueberry application.

-Activate your bluetooth till you here "Ready to pair".
+Activate your bluetooth headphone till you here "Ready to pair".

-Then press mod1 (windows) + D to go to our menu.
+Then press mod1 (windows) + D to go to our menu and look for this program.
+It has been installed.

+    pavucontrol

 Select everywhere the bose device and A2DP sink.